hawtio/hawtio/app/app/core/doc/FAQ.md

 From a hawtio perspective though its wiki pages can be HTML or Markdown and then be an AngularJS HTML partial.
 So it can include JavaScript widgets; or it can include [AngularJS directives](http://docs.angularjs.org/guide/directive).

-This lets us use HTML and Markdown files to define custom views using HTML directives (custom tags) from any any [hawtio plugins](http://hawt.io/plugins/index.html).
+This lets us use HTML and Markdown files to define custom views using HTML directives (custom tags) from any [hawtio plugins](http://hawt.io/plugins/index.html).
 Hopefully over time we can build a large library of HTML directives that folks can use inside HTML or Markdown files to show attribute values or charts from MBeans in real time, to show a panel from a dashboard, etc. Then folks can make their own mashups and happy pages showing just the information they want.

 So another way to think of hawtio wiki pages is as a kind of plugin or a custom format of a dashboard page.
 Right now each dashboard page assumes a grid layout of rectangular widgets which you can add to and then move around.
 However with a wiki page you can choose to render whatever information & widgets you like in whatever layout you like.
 You have full control over the content and layout of the page!